metin-prog/SwissGrid_Challenge/README.md

 In this section you would put down examples of how/when to use this coding.
 For example:

-This project is to show SwissGrid why they should hire me :)
-_For more examples, please refer to the [Documentation](https://example.com)_
+This project can be used to showcase my abilities in github